 Entergy Nuclear Power Marketing LLC notified the PSC and the NYISO on Nov.
-13, 2015 of its intent to retire the James A FitzPatrick Nuclear Generating Facility at the end of its current fuel cycle, which is projected to be approximately 4^{th} Quarter 2016 - 1^{st} Quarter 2017.
-In accordance with the new RMR process, the NYISO has determined that the generator deactivation notice is complete, and as the next step, will determine the impact to reliability.
+13, 2015 of its intent to retire the James A FitzPatrick Nuclear Generating Facility at the end of its current fuel cycle, which is projected to be approximately 4^{th} Quarter $2016 - 1^{st}$ Quarter 2017.
+In accordance with the new RMR process, the NYISO has determined that the generator deactivation notice is complete, and as the next

-9.2 CARIS - Based upon the analysis of historic and projected congestion patterns, the NYISO staff has finalized the three studies for the 2015 CARIS (Central East, Central East-New Scotland-Pleasant Valley and the Western New York 230kV system) and reviewed the studies with stakeholders.
+- step, will determine the impact to reliability. - 9.2 CARIS Based upon the analysis of historic and projected congestion patterns, the NYISO staff has finalized the three studies for the 2015 CARIS (Central East, Central East-New Scotland-Pleasant Valley and the Western New York 230kV system) and reviewed the studies with stakeholders.
 The 2015 CARIS report was finalized in early October 2015 and submitted to stakeholders for action at the October 14, 2015 BIC and October 28, 2015 MC meetings.
 The Report was approved by both the BIC and MC.
 The NYISO BOD approved the Report at its November 2015 meeting.
 A public information session is scheduled for December 17, 2015.

-No specific 2014 CARIS 2 project proposals were submitted as of November 15, 2015.
+No specific 2014 CARIS 2 project proposals were submitted as of November 15, 2015. - No specific 2014 CARIS 2 project proposals were submitted as of November 15, 2015.
 NYPA has requested an additional CARIS study be performed to assess the economic impact of various infrastructure upgrades in the NYCA transmission system.
-The NYISO staff is continuing its internal assessment of appropriate metric methodologies for estimating the capacity benefits of transmission projects.

-9.3 Public Policy Transmission Planning Process - On July 2015, the PSC declared a Public Policy Transmission Need in Western New York.
+The NYISO staff is continuing its internal assessment of appropriate metric methodologies for estimating the capacity benefits of transmission projects. - 9.3 Public Policy Transmission Planning Process On July 2015, the PSC declared a Public Policy Transmission Need in Western New York.
 In August 2015, NYISO staff presented to stakeholders the baseline technical details and next steps.
 The NYISO presented updated baseline results on October 29, 2015 taking into consideration updated local transmission plans affecting Western New York.
-A solicitation for solutions was issued by the NYISO on November 1, 2015 and solutions will be are due onDecember 31, 2015.
+A solicitation for solutions was issued by the NYISO on November 1, 2015 and solutions are due on December 31, 2015.